 If your procurement is of a Digital or ICT nature, consideration must be given to the Digital Public Services Scotland Programme.
 This strategy sets out the collective ambitions and national level actions at sector, cluster or organisational level.
 Since this strategy release more Current Standards, Guidelines and Recommendations have been developed as outlined within the ICT High Level Operating Model.

-Please refer to Example of Care and Support Services Service Tree (Residential Care).
+Please refer to Example of Care and Support Services Service Tree found above (Residential Care).